View Your Cart

 Important Note on Chemical De-Wormer Dosages for Goats:

 Goats metabolize wormers differently than other animals; drugs clear their system faster.
 As a result, goats require higher doses of wormers for effective treatment.
 Most of the wormers available for use on livestock are not labeled for use in goats and so are not labeled with the correct dose for goats.
 For a treatment to be effective, you need to use the correct dose.
-It is better to use slightly more of your wormer than less because it won't be effective in clearing all the worms out and you end up contributing to building a resistance to wormers this way.
+It is better to use slightly more of your dewormer than less because it won't be effective in clearing all the worms out and you end up contributing to building a resistance to wormers this way.

 Cattle pour-on dewormers should NEVER be used in goats to treat internal parasites(Do Not use orally).